Saumya-Bhatt/NIO-Dashboard/4.0/README.md

 __Note__: If you have installed the libraries using pipenv, you would first need to run `pipenv shell` in the root directory.

-In the __APP folder__, open the command shell and type `python run.py`.
+In the __APP folder__, open the command shell and type `streamlit run app.py`.
 It should automatically show open the browser and display the dashboard and also display the network URL and the local URL.

 ![Running the application](Extra/Images/running_app.png)